-Moreover, this natural disaster causes spending of the funds to distribute medicine and food to victims.
-And, Markets may be disrupted, which might cause buyers and sellers being nervous.
+Moreover, this natural disaster causes the spending of the funds to distribute medicine and food to victims.
+And, Stock Markets are disrupted causing the market crash or recession.

 Furthermore, those who have investments in that particular area may decide to leave.
 And if this happens, it will result in unemployment and cause loss of job opportunities.
 It will also reduce the country’s income and causes an unstable economy.

 An Earthquake also affects the human environment.
-Damage to the environment during an earthquake causes a destruction of properties and loss of lives beyond that that was caused during the incident.
+Damage to the environment during an earthquake causes the destruction of properties and loss of lives more than the actual earthquake.

-Landslides which occur during an earthquake can cause huge clouds of dust that can lead to infection with fungus’s spores “Coccidioides immitis”.
-This is a very deadly disease known as coccidioidomycosis or Valley Fever.
+Landslides that occur during an earthquake can cause huge clouds of dust that can lead to infection with fungus’s spores “Coccidioides Immitis”.
+This is a very deadly disease called coccidioidomycosis or Valley Fever.

 Aftershocks of this natural hazard can cause new tsunamis to form and hit the land before communities have time to recover from the original damage.
 And when a lot of tsunamis hit the seaside area, it can cause great erosion, thereby demolishing buildings in its way.

 Due to this hazard, electricity, sanitation systems, and water of any place is destroyed and the extent of the damage makes the early renovation of these amenities very hard because rescuing people trapped in the rubble is the main concern of the government and rescue teams.

 Therefore the affected people face the difficulty of sanitation, hygiene, and power.
 Potable and clean drinking water becomes a problem.
 Earthquakes do not only leave permanent marks in the environment but also affect human lives.